Cars Brands that start with B

 BMW Logo

-BMW AG – Bayerische Motoren Werke AG is a leading German car manufacturer.
-Its range includes cars and motorcycles, engines, and bicycles.
-Founded by Karl Rapp in the fall of 1916, it was engaged in the production of aircraft engines under the name Bayerische Flugzeug-Werke.
-In the same year, the company was transferred to the Austrian industrialist Franc Jozef Popp, who in 1918 called it BMW AG.
-After the war, only agricultural machinery and car brakes were produced.
-Since 1928, the automotive history of the brand begins with the acquisition of a car factory in Eisenach.
+BMW AG – Bayerische Motoren Werke AG is a leading German automobile manufacturer.
+Its product range includes cars and motorcycles, engines and bicycles.
+Founded by Karl Rapp in the fall of 1916, it manufactured aircraft engines under the name Bayerische Flugzeug-Werke.
+In the same year, the company was taken over by Austrian industrialist Franz Jozef Popp, who named it BMW AG in 1918.
+After the war, only agricultural machinery and automobile brakes were produced.
+Since 1928, the automotive history of the brand begins with the acquisition of an automobile plant in Eisenach.

 BMW M